The symmetric Square of the Theta Divisor in Genus 4: Convolutions of perverse sheaves (conjecture )

-Although the full abelian subcategory $P(X)\subset \Dbc(X, k)$ of semisimple perverse sheaves on~$X$ is not stable under convolution, it turns out in loc.~cit. that its image $\Pbar(X)$ in $\Dbcbar(X, k)$ indeed {\em is}, which in terms of \cite{WeT} amounts to saying that every (semisimple) perverse sheaf on $X$ is a multiplier.
+Although the full abelian subcategory $P(X)\subset \Dbc(X, k)$ of semisimple perverse sheaves on~$X$ is not stable under the convolution product, it is shown in loc.~cit. that its image $\Pbar(X)$ in $\Dbcbar(X, k)$ indeed {\em is} stable under this product, which via \cite{WeT} amounts to saying that every (semisimple) perverse sheaf on $X$ is a multiplier.
 So $\Pbar(X)$ is a $k$-linear semisimple rigid abelian tensor category under convolution.
-Similarly, via ~\cite[lemma 10, p.~36]{WeBN} the mixed perverse sheaves define a $k$-linear rigid abelian tensor category $\Pbar_{mixed}(X)$ under convolution, and this category contains $\Pbar(X)$ as a full subcategory.
+Similarly, via ~\cite[lemma 10, p.~36]{WeBN} it follows that the mixed perverse sheaves define a $k$-linear rigid abelian tensor category $\Pbar_{mixed}(X)$ under convolution, and this category contains $\Pbar(X)$ as a full abelian tensor subcategory.